 Living with Pompe disease, Boston, MA

-“My ultimate wish is to help people…I’ve learned since becoming immobile, when you need help, everything is either super-expensive or you don’t get it at all.”
+“My ultimate wish is to help people…I’ve learned since becoming immobile, when you need help, everything is either super expensive or you don’t get it at all.”

-Meet Princeton – husband, father and warrior
+Meet Princeton – husband, father, and warrior

 Cassandra remembers meeting her future husband in the halls between classes.
 She recalls how Princeton used to walk.
 His gait was strange, although it never raised any red flags.
 “He stepped down like his feet were big and heavy.
 Almost like a penguin.
 It was cool.
 I was like, ‘You walk kind of funny, but whatever.’”
 This did little to deter Cassandra’s growing love.
 “I used to tell my friends, ‘I’m going to marry him someday.’”

-The days of deterioration and discouragement
+Days of deterioration and discouragement

 Princeton had spent years unsure of what medicine could do for him.
 “I heard ‘medicine’ and assumed that I was going to get better.
-It’s not until I actually got the medicine, went through the infusions and saw that I was still the same that I realized—this is something that’s not going to go away.”
+It’s not until I actually got the medicine, went through the infusions, and saw that I was still the same that I realized—this is something that’s not going to go away.”
 Enzyme replacement therapy for Pompe was the only treatment for the disease, but Princeton didn’t see the point.
 If it wasn’t going to cure him, why bother?
 Meanwhile, his physical condition deteriorated—walking became difficult—and he started using a cane.

-The Pompe warrior battles on
+Pompe warrior battles on

 Princeton continues to make YouTube videos and has developed a passion for video production, a skillset he now shares with this youngest son, Jovanni.
 It has helped him connect to the larger Pompe community through sharing stories, realities, frustrations, and grief.
 “It’s good to know that you’re not alone,” he says.
 “Someone’s going through the exact thing that you’re going through.”